The Araku Valley is in the Southeast of India, a remote area that has been home to indigenous tribes for centuries. In the...

 The model is sustained by Araku’s independent coffee cooperative called SAMTFMACS, one of the world’s largest organic certified cooperatives with more than 17.000 farming families.

-We are excited about having Araku on the menu as we have a long history with this coffee and worked with it for many years.
-It has great sweetness and texture, making it a comfortable espresso also in combination with milk.
+Having Araku on the menu is the result of a long history of working together with these farmers.
+Their coffee has great sweetness and texture, making it a comfortable espresso also in combination with milk.

 We currently roast bi-weekly on Fridays.
 New orders will be sent out after the next roast day or earlier depending on stock.